jjisolo/udp-multithreaded-multisession-server/README.md

     ^      -> Wrote `1` to result file, iterate 2'nd chunk from index 1, second from index 1
 [1, 1, 2]
     ^

+On each iteration we load to memory only values that are on the current chunk file pointer position, and then comapre them to each other.
 ```